DemiVis/finance_tracking_tool/README.md

 # finance_tracking_tool
-# tool for helping me track my finances and whatnot
+Python tool for helping me track my finances and whatnot Data files and encrypted files will be added to gitignore

+# Use
-# not to be used unless explicitly given permission from Matthew Demi Vis
+Not to be used in any way unless explicitly given permission from Matthew Demi Vis.